-The financial statements include only the Measure CC, November 2002 and Measure C, November 2014 Bond Construction Funds of the Compton Community College District (the District).
-These funds were established to account for the proceeds of general obligation bonds issued under the General Obligation Bond election of November 2002 for Measure CC and November 2014 for Measure C and to account for the project expenditures authorized by each measure.
+The financial statements include only the Measure CC and Measure C Bond Construction Funds of the Compton Community College District (the District).
+These funds were established to account for the proceeds of general obligation bonds issued under the General Obligation Bond election for Measure CC and Measure C and to account for the project expenditures authorized by each measure.
 These financial statements are not intended to present fairly the financial position and results of operations of the Compton Community College District in compliance with accounting principles generally accepted in the United States of America.